K1D77A/stripe-against-the-modern-world/README.md

 This is a an implementation of the Stripe API.

-Currently have wrapped the section Core Resources.
+Currently have wrapped the section Core Resources and under Products the products, prices and shipping then, under Checkout the sessions and finally under Webhooks the webhooks.

 ## This is a WIP but will be used in a production environment so expect maintenance